+- a.
 A student may, on the basis of previous study and experience, take a special examination for credit for some approved QVCC course without having enrolled in those courses.
-Exams may be offered at the discretion of individual faculty members.
+Exams may be offered at the discretion of individual faculty members. - b.
 The student pays a \$15 academic evaluation fee in advance for each examination.
 Students will not be permitted to earn credit by examination in a course for which they have already received a grade.
 Students must register for these examinations in advance in the College Learning Center.
 Credits earned in this manner are not guaranteed transferable.

-Credit for Prior Learning Through Portfolio Assessment
+Credit for Prior Learning through Portfolio Assessment

-Students who believe that through prior learning (e.g., self-directed study, on-the-job training, or past employment) they have acquired the competence ordinarily associated with satisfactory completion of approved QVCC courses may request evaluation of the experience through the Credit for Prior Learning Portfolio Assessment process.
+Students who believe that through prior learning (e.g., selfdirected study, on-the-job training, or past employment) they have acquired the competence ordinarily associated with satisfactory completion of approved QVCC courses may request evaluation of the experience through the Credit for Prior Learning Portfolio Assessment process.
 Students seeking credit for prior learning will be required to attend a pre-semester workshop and to register for QVCC's Portfolio Development course (IS 150).

 The Portfolio Development course will instruct students in how to clarify, organize, assess, and document learning they have acquired through prior experience, and will assist them in the preparation of a learning portfolio.
 The portfolio will then be submitted to a specially appointed assessment committee, which will determine what and how many credits the student will be awarded.
 No more than 50 percent of an approved associate degree program will be awarded for prior experiential learning.
-Students will be assessed a fee for portfolio assessment.
+There is a one-time portfolio assessment fee of \$50.00 that you pay when you submit your portfolio.

-Students wishing more information about the CPLPA process should contact the CPL coordinator, Dr. Scott DeShong.
+Students wishing more information about the CPLPA process should contact the CPL coordinator, Janet Hall.